Ruohao1/SIEMini/README.md

 - Add NAT or Bridged networking to have access to internet to setup environments.
 It could be removed later.

 ## VM Configuration

+Use a Python virtual environment and install the required dependencies.

 ```bash
 pip install -r requirements.txt